clayne/badboy/README.md

 # badboy

 badboy reviews the recent comments and submissions of a reddit user and reports on them.
 If the user is found to be active in racist/sexist (or w/e) subs then the info is reported.
-Favorite subreddits are also reported.
+Favorite subreddits are also reported on along with submissions.

 ## Setup